danlentz/clj-wbtree/README.md

 -  MIT Scheme weight balanced tree as reimplemented by Yoichi Hirai and Kazuhiko Yamamoto using the revised non-variant algorithm recommended integer balance parameters from (Hirai/Yamomoto 2011).

+## Features

+Some unique features of a weight-balanced binary-tree as compared with other binary tree algorithms:

+- Less frequent rebalancing as compared to height-balanced implementations such as red-black or avl trees.

+- Logarithmic rank/at-rank indexed element access.

+This particular implementation also provides additional useful qualities such as lazy traversal and search to find a given key in only d comparisons (where d is depth of tree) rather than the traditional compare/low compare/high which takes on average (* 1.5 (- d 1)) comparisons.

 ## Usage